highcharts/highcharts/docs/chart-concepts/axes.md

 ### What axis type should I use?

-Many of the examples in the [Highcharts demo](demo/) come with an xAxis with categories.
+Many of the examples on the [Highcharts demo page](https://highcharts.com/demo/) come with an xAxis with categories.
 However, it is important to understand when to use categories and when you are better off with a linear or datetime xAxis.

 Categories are groups of items, like for example "Apples", "Pears" and "Oranges", or "Red", "Green", "Blue", "Yellow".
 These categories have that in common that there are no intermediate values.
 There's no sliding transition between apples and pears.
 Also, if you leave one category out, the user isn't able to understand what is left out.
 Say if you print every second color of "Red", "Green", "Blue" or "Yellow", the user won't know what colors are missing.
 Therefore, Highcharts doesn't have automatic methods to hide categories if they become to dense on the axis.
 If you have problems with overlapping axis labels, try either the [xAxis.labels.staggerLines](https://api.highcharts.com/highcharts/xAxis.labels.staggerLines) option, or give the labels a rotation.
 If you find that you can skip category labels by the [xAxis.labels.step](https://api.highcharts.com/highcharts/xAxis.labels.step) option, chances are that you are better off using a linear or datetime axis.